michaelshawnlockwood/nyctaxi-pipeline/Context.md

 4. When in a project, do not blast code blocks.
 We take 1 step at a time, not 2 or more.
 One!
 We step 1 process, 1 T-SQL batch, and only 1 step at a time.
 5. Do not write interim SANE block inside of a chat session; only at the beginning and the end when instructed to do so.
 6. Read this entire file and limit the scope of the current chat session to the **project we are currently working on**.
+7. Read this section, MinIO HTTPS Success Checkpoint (Confirmed), for rootCA.pem location.
-7. Preserve formatting (✅ milestones, [x]/[ ] checklists, etc.) exactly as defined in Context.md (this file); at the bottom of this document is a template.
+8. Preserve formatting (✅ milestones, [x]/[ ] checklists, etc.) exactly as defined in Context.md (this file); at the bottom of this document is a template.
-8. Top-level headings (i.e. # WSFC Lab Context) mark the start of project sections, which end with a different project's top-level heading.
+9. Top-level headings (i.e. # WSFC Lab Context) mark the start of project sections, which end with a different project's top-level heading.
-9. Ignore sections from other projects unless explicitly told to reference them.
+10. Ignore sections from other projects unless explicitly told to reference them.
-10. Always apply the **ChatGPT Rules, Authoring & Output Discipline** section located at the bottom of this document and any project-specific instructions when generating responses.
+11. Always apply the **ChatGPT Rules, Authoring & Output Discipline** section located at the bottom of this document and any project-specific instructions when generating responses.
-11. Before producing any code blocks, we must first agree upon the pseudocode that explains what we are intending to achieve or problem we are solving.
+12. Before producing any code blocks, we must first agree upon the pseudocode that explains what we are intending to achieve or problem we are solving.
-12. Stop and ask for clarification if there is any ambiguity about which project is active and what step we are focused on.
+13. Stop and ask for clarification if there is any ambiguity about which project is active and what step we are focused on.
-13. When analyzing, editing or writing T-SQL, review the ***T-SQL Formatting and Coding Rules*** below.
+14. When analyzing, editing or writing T-SQL, review the ***T-SQL Formatting and Coding Rules*** below.
-14. When writing code, T-SQL in particular, see the T-SQL Structure and Formatting rules.
+15. When writing code, T-SQL in particular, see the T-SQL Structure and Formatting rules.
 ---

 # WSFC Lab Context